#40 Mark Mason, Manager

 As a player, Mason pitched in the Pittsburgh Pirates organization, ascending as high as Double-A Lynn (MA) of the Eastern League.
 “Mase” also pitched at Waynesburg (Pa.)
 College, which is now Waynesburg University.

-Enohel Polanco, Bench/Third Base Coach
+#24 Enohel Polanco, Hitting Coach/Third Base Coach

-Enohel Polanco returns to the Revs for his ninth season on the staff, joining manager Mark Mason as the longest-tenured members of the baseball staff in franchise history.
+Enohel Polanco returns to the Revs for his 12th season on the staff, joining manager Mark Mason as the longest-tenured members of the baseball staff in franchise history.
 “Polo” made the transition from player to coach during the 2010 season, initially as the club’s first ever player-coach, holding both an active roster spot as an infielder as well as a spot on the coaching staff.
-During his time in York, he has played a major role both on the field as the team’s third base coach, and behind the scenes in helping the club reach the postseason during six of his eight years.
+During his time in York, he has played a major role both on the field as the team’s third base coach, and behind the scenes in helping the club reach the postseason during seven of his 11 years.
 The 2010 and 2011 championships marked the first Atlantic League titles of Polanco’s career, before adding a third ring with the Revs in 2017.

 When the Revs landed Polanco, they acquired a respected veteran whose Atlantic League ties run deep.
-The 2018 season is his 16th in the league, and the Revs are his sixth Atlantic League team.
+The 2022 season is his 19th in the league, and the Revs are his sixth Atlantic League team.